Select Page

-WE TRAIN SURGEONS
+WE TRAIN

 In 2007 BethanyKids became the first site in East Africa for training pediatric surgeons accredited by the College of Surgeons of East, Central and Southern Africa (COSECSA).
 This training program is also the first specialty training program under the Pan African Academy of Christian Surgeon (PAACS), which ensures that the professional training is coupled with spiritual discipleship.
+In 2024 we began training surgeons in Uganda in addition to our founding program in Kenya.

 The physicians who train at BethanyKids come from as far away as Madagascar and Sierra Leone, and many of them are returning to their home as the first pediatric surgeons in their country.
-Including both current trainees and our graduates, we’re already impacting the quality of pediatric care in 12 different countries.
+Including both current trainees and our graduates, we’re already impacting the quality of pediatric care in 10 different countries.
 BethanyKids’ commitment to training local pediatric surgeons has a chance to impact tens of thousands of people that currently do not have access to this kind of care.

 Dr. Catherine Jackson-Cole

-Dr. Catherine Jackson-Cole was born in Freetown, Sierra Leone and has already worked with BethanyKids surgeon Dr. Lebbie.
+Dr. Catherine was born in Freetown, Sierra Leone and has already worked with BethanyKids surgeon Dr. Lebbie.
 She is delighted to be joining the BethanyKids program and committing herself to pediatric surgery.

 Dr. Isaac Wekesa Wanjala